-In respect of insured parcels the Postal Administration of the country of origin shall allow to the Postal Administration of the country of destination for territorial service a rate of 5 centimes for each 300 francs of insured value or fraction thereof.
-If the Administration of the country of destination provides the sea service, the Administration of the country of origin shall allow an additional rate of 10 centimes for each 300 francs of insured value or fraction thereof.
+In respect of insured parcels the Administration of origin shall allow to the Administration of destination for territorial service a rate of 5 centimes for each 300 francs of insured value or fraction thereof.
+If the office of destination provides the sea service the despatching office shall allow an additional rate of 10 centimes for each 300 francs of insured value or fraction thereof.